Breastfeeding

 Alcohol

 Small amounts of what youre eating and drinking can pass to your baby through your breast milk, and theres some evidence that regularly drinking more than two units of alcohol a day while breastfeeding may affect your babys development.
 Breastfeeding women are advised to have no more than one or two units of alcohol, once or twice a week.
+After drinking, it’s best to wait a few hours before breastfeeding, as it can take around two to three hours for alcohol to leave the body.
 Heres a reminder of some drinks and their average units.

 • Half a pint of lager (4.6% vol.) = 1.4 units